 About School Direct

-Tes Institute is delighted to be working in partnership with a number of schools in Cheshire, Essex, Greater London, Kent and Suffolk to deliver School Direct initial teacher training (ITT) through its National College for Teaching and Leadership (NCTL) accredited programme.
+Tes Institute is delighted to be working in partnership with a number of schools in Essex, Greater London, Kent and Suffolk to deliver School Direct initial teacher training (ITT) through its National College for Teaching and Leadership (NCTL) accredited programme.

 The programme provides a blend of online learning and in-school experience which leads to Qualified Teacher Status (QTS) and an option to add a Postgraduate Certificate in Education (PGCE).
 The PGCE is accredited by our partner University and is subject to annual review.